enhancing-automated-valet-parking/ai-parking-cloud/flows.md

   "periodStart": "2025-03-31T17:00:00Z",
   "periodEnd": "2025-04-02T10:00:00Z",
   "requestTime": "2025-03-10T18:32:12Z",
-  "eligibility": {
-    "qualifications": [
-      {
-        "vehicleCharacteristics": [
-          {
-            "avpClassification": {
-              "entryDefinedValue": "avpVehicleType001"
-            }
-          }
-        ]
-      }
-    ]
-  },
   "referencedRightSpecification": {
-    "id": "avpRightSpec",
+    "id": "publicParkingRightSpec",
     "version": 1
   }
 }
 ```
-Based on this request, the parking aggregator / the parking operator backend system will check availability of AVP services in this car park for this period of time.
+Based on this request, the parking aggregator / the parking operator backend system will check availability of parking services in this car park during this period of time.

 The backend will then respond with a corresponding _QuoteRightResponse_: